Leighton Linslade Inspiring Music Centre

 10:10am to 10:50am

 Keyboard session 2 in Room A79: all ages and abilities developing their piano / keyboard skills.
 Led by Tim Hammond (assisted by Noriko Cable).
 15 spaces

 Beginner Woodwind Groups in Room A78: two groups running together and individually.
 A chance to learn from the start as well as more advanced players working together.
 Led by Chris Jones.

 Folk Group in the 6th Form Lounge: this group plays a mix of traditional and more modern songs and tunes.
-Led by Sally Mounter and Edmund Flach
+Led by Edmund Flach

 Intermediate Guitar in Room A80: more complex repertoire and part playing.
 Led by John Stevens

 Brass Ensemble in the large practice room: tunes through the ages with our mix of young and older.
 Led by Sarah Robinson (assisted by Ruth Robinson)

 African Drumming in the Drama Studio: all ages and experiences playing together and learning African rhythms.
 Led by Mitch Perrins